vitalyzed/CRM-Systems-Cloud-Integration/README.md

         all_terms = terms_data.json()
 ```
-Then starting to "fish" for the appropreate data based on the DD given and the Data general model structure:
+Then starting to "fish" for the appropriate data based on the DD given and the Data general model structure:

 ```python